agni-datta/csLaTeX/tcscrypto/README.md

 ### Requirements

-- Loads `amsmath` and `mathrsfs`.
+- Loads `amsmath` and supplies `mathrsfs` when no `\mathscr` alphabet is already available.
 It loads `amssymb` only when `unicode-math` is absent, so the notation library works independently without redeclaring Unicode mathematics symbols.
 - Loads the `complexity` package internally for complexity class macros.
 Do not load `complexity` separately with conflicting options.
 - Uses `mdframed` for protocol and algorithm boxes.
 If you also use `tcolorbox`, load it with the `most` compatibility option.